-How to Apply for Food Stamps Online in Oregon
+Applying for Oregon Food Stamps Online

 If you wish to apply for food stamps online, visit the DHS application portal and create an account, or log in to your existing account.
 Creating an account requires you to answer a few preliminary questions regarding your residency in the state, your name, street address, email address and more.

 You may begin the food stamp application online after you have created and verified your account.
 Be sure to follow all directions on the site so you do not accidentally lose your work.
-If you have completed some of the application and want to finish the rest later, you may save your work, log out and come back to it.
+If you have completed a portion of the application and want to finish the rest later, you may save your work, log out and come back to it.

 You may also use this application portal to apply for other assistance programs.
 For more information on applying for SNAP, download our free guide.